Jai Vilas Mahal

-The Jai Vilas Mahal, also known as the Jai Vilas Palace, is a nineteenth century palace in Gwalior, India.
+The Jai Vilas Palace is a nineteenth century palace in Gwalior, India.
 It was built in 1874 by Jayajirao Scindia, the Maharaja of Gwalior in the British Raj.
 While the major part of the palace is now the "Jiwajirao Scindia Museum" which opened to the public in 1964, a part of it is still the residence of some of his descendants.

+History and details

-Jai Vilas Palace is a fine example of European architecture.
-It was designed and built by Sir Michael Filose.
+The Jai Vilas Palace is a fine example of European architecture.
+Initially constructed to accommodate King Edward VII and Queen Mary during their stay in India, the palace aimed to demonstrate the Scindia's influence and status during the British Raj.
+It was designed and built by Lt.
+Col. Sir Michael Filose (1832–1925), the Chief Secretary and Director of Public Instruction of Gwalior.
+The palace is a combination of the architectural style of the Mughals and the Medici.
 It is a combination of architectural styles, the first storey is Tuscan, the second Italian-Doric and the third Corinthian.
 The area of the Palace is 124,771 square feet and it is known for its large Durbar Hall.
 The interior of the Durbar Hall is decorated with gilt and gold furnishings and adorned with a huge carpet and gigantic chandeliers.
-It is 100 feet long, 50 feet wide and 41 feet in height.
+It is 100 ft long, 50 ft wide and 41 ft in height.